Mvk122/UOM-CompSci-Notes/graphicsAndVirtualEnvironments/week1/1_Curves.md

 ![[Pasted image 20240116170304.png]]
 * It can also be represented in a matrix form.
 ![[Pasted image 20240116170631.png]]
-* The bernstein function coefficients can be found for any polyn
+* The bernstein function coefficients can be found for any polynomial of degree n with the above formula.